USEPA/campd-maps-graphs/README.md

 - Select *Git*
 - Enter repo URL, make a directory name, and create project as subdirectory with something like "C:/Users/name/campd-maps-graphs"

+## Build vendor
+- Adjust packages in build-repo.R and run the script.

 ## Run App Locally
 - Use shiny::runApp(appfold) in app.R (top dir)